niplav/site/microfiction.md

 #### Meditative

-* "The awareness will continue to expand until the morale improves"
+* The awareness will continue to expand until the morale improves
-* "You can sit here and be okay, if you want."
+* You can sit here and be okay, if you want.
-* "Slow is smooth, and smooth is fast."
+* Slow is smooth, and smooth is fast.
-* "Paper-thin and feather-light."
+* Paper-thin and feather-light.
-* "What is here now, when there is no problem to solve"
+* What is here now, when there is no problem to solve
-* "Think the thought that is nowhere supported"
+* Think the thought that is nowhere supported
-* "Be empty of that too"
+* Be empty of that too
-* "Awareness is unsullied by the contents that pass through it"
+* Awareness is unsullied by the contents that pass through it

 ### German